ruhulaminparvez/resellable/resellable-client/README.md

 - Email: ruhulamin@gmail.com
 - Password: Ruhul123456@

-### Features
+### Key Features:
-- User can see all the products.
+- View all available products.
-- User can see the details of the product.
+- View detailed product information.
-- User can add the product to the cart.
+- Add products to the cart.
-- User can see the cart.
+- View and manage the cart.
-- User can remove the product from the cart.
+- Remove items from the cart.
-- User can add the product to the wishlist.
+- Add products to the wishlist.
-- User can see the wishlist.
+- View and manage the wishlist.
-- User can remove the product from the wishlist.
+- Remove items from the wishlist.
-- User can see the checkout page.
+- Access the checkout page.
-- User can see the order history.
+- View order history and details.

-- User can see the order details.
+Resellable provides an intuitive interface for users to explore, save, and purchase resellable products with ease.

 ### Frontend Technology
 - React